“Like visual artists who learn to work safely with toxic paints and chemicals, musicians need the expertise to handle high-intensity sounds.”

 With information about sound levels in hand, we can begin to calculate safe exposure times.
 See p.
 280 of The Musician’s Way for a table showing numerous sound levels and their corresponding NIOSH-recommended safe exposure times.*

 2. Practice & Perform at Lower Volumes

-Another basic action involves decreasing our volume because, in truth, many of us play louder than necessary.
-Some musicians can also employ mutes now and then during solo practice; drummers can use lightweight or soft-tipped sticks.
+Another basic action involves decreasing our volume because, in truth, many of us practice and perform louder than necessary.
+Some musicians can also employ instrument mutes now and then during solo practice; drummers can use lightweight or soft-tipped sticks.

 3. Intersperse Louder and Softer Music

 We should organize rehearsals and performances so that boisterous pieces are framed by more tranquil ones.

 It’s also vital that we take breaks in quiet spaces to give our ears a rest.